Dear Red Wings 2021-22 pre-season poll: 10 questions before puck-drop

 As the team works through a rebuild with GM Steve Yzerman, expectations remain relatively low.
 I don’t think anyone actually believes the Red Wings are a playoff team at this stage, but we know teams can turn things around quite quickly in the NHL.
 I believe expectations for Yzerman’s squad will start to increase by the end of this season.

-Detroit made several additions (and additions by subtraction) during the offseason, most notably the acquisition of goalie Alex Nedeljkovic, forward Pius Suter and defenseman Nick Leddy.
+Detroit made several additions (and additions by subtraction) during the offseason, most notably the acquisitions of goalie Alex Nedeljkovic, forward Pius Suter and defenseman Nick Leddy.

 Read back for context: Dear Red Wings end-of-season notes: 2020-21 vs. 2019-20, looking ahead